sf-wdi-37/project-1/group-culture-building.md

 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

 * Identify specific strengths and weaknesses in your abilities.

-* Communicate
+* Communicate with a team while working on a technical project.

 ## Self-Reflection